 This Easy Chicken Piccata is a comforting, lemony dish served over pasta.
 It’s filled with fresh, savory flavor and couldn’t be easier to make!

-From weeknight staples like Classic Weeknight Balsamic Chicken or Skillet Chicken and Green Beans to zesty, flavorful favorites like Mexican Lime Grilled Chicken and Grand Marnier Chicken, I’m always looking for ways to up my game, and this Easy Chicken Piccata does just that!
+From weeknight staples like Classic Weeknight Balsamic Chicken or Skillet Chicken and Green Beans to zesty, flavorful favorites like Mexican Lime Grilled Chicken and Honey Balsamic Chicken with Cherry Tomatoes, I’m always looking for ways to up my game, and this Easy Chicken Piccata does just that!

 This dish can feel intimidating for some home cooks, but I promise it’s easy enough for a weeknight meal.
 Let me break it down, and in no time, you’ll be digging into this delicious, buttery, lemony chicken and pasta!